-Students will study the organic link between productivity and standard of living.
+Students will study the fundamentals of productivity and innovation and its relationship to Supply Chain Management.
 The effects on productivity of organization-level factors will be analyzed in depth.
 The major importance of innovation (especially incremental innovation) for productivity gains will be examined in the context of understanding the typical processes that ensure the transformation of inputs into outputs both in manufacturing and in services.
-Note: This course may be offered in compressed mode.
-Consult the current timetable.

 Students will study the principles of Supply Chain Management, organizational function with a decisive impact in the success of the operations of all organizations, their partners, and the end customer of the goods and services that they provide.
 Students will learn how to design and implement supply chain and logistics networks, and how to set and monitor relevant and meaningful metrics leading to competitiveness enhancement.
 Students will examine in depth the evolving concepts and tools of customer service management, transportation, warehousing, reverse flows, humanitarian logistics, sustainability, and the roles of external forces such as technology, globalization, government regulations, and the growing power of informed customers.
 Students will apply their knowledge and skills to audit, design, or manage real or simulated supply chain and logistics activities.

 Co-requisite(s): OSCM 5100